-Local Health Department leader’s life just became so much easier.
+Local Health Department leaders’ lives just became so much easier.
 Now, at quick glance, on any device, they can access health department data, in easy-to-view colorful graphs, anytime, and anywhere with the new Management Dashboard App.

 For health directors (or officers or administrators) of a local health department, the number one issue is funding.
 As local health departments have consistently seen reduced budgets year over year, health directors have been forced to pay more attention to justifying funding.
 All stakeholders want more and more data to continue local health department support.
-These stakeholders, be it board of health, county commissioners or grantees, need specifics on various provided services, population demographics, payer source, clinical outcomes and patient wait times; they want various permutations and combinations of reports.
-Reporting has become a burden and challenge for health departments.
+These stakeholders, be it boards of health, county commissioners or grantees, need specifics on various provided services, population demographics, payer source, clinical outcomes, and patient wait times; they want various permutations and combinations of reports.
+Reporting has become a massive burden and critical challenge for health departments.

 “We had a difficult time determining what was actual revenue by payer source.
 Reports were all done manually and we had to physically count and add the content from several spreadsheets… and then piece it all together for annual numbers” said Tommy Jarrell, Health Director, Richmond County Health Department.

 To get a simple report, staff had to go into various electronic and paper systems to produce one report.
 However, manual collection and formatting of data is time-consuming and labor-intensive work.
-Furthermore, the accuracy of the reports is not always trustworthy, and enormous amounts of time is spent checking and double checking the data.
+Furthermore, the accuracy of the reports is not always trustworthy, and enormous amounts of time are spent checking and double checking the data.

 “The county conducted regular audits and they would need three figures in two hours – are you kidding me?
 You just can’t get it all that easily.” said Scott Lenhart, Health Director, Stokes County Health Department.